The Jesus Lizard

-The Jesus Lizard is an American rock band formed in 1987 in Austin, Texas and based in Chicago, Illinois.
-They were "a leading noise rock band in the American independent underground…[who] turned out a series of independent records filled with scathing, disembowelling, guitar-driven pseudo-industrial noise, all of which received positive reviews in underground music publications and heavy college-radio play."
+The Jesus Lizard is an American rock band formed in 1987 in Austin, Texas by vocalist David Yow, guitarist Duane Denison, and bassist David Wm.
+Sims.
+They relocated to Chicago in 1989 and began working with producer Steve Albini and Touch and Go Records.
+Adding drummer Mac McNeilly, they became "a leading noise rock band in the American independent underground…[who] turned out a series of independent records filled with scathing, disembowelling, guitar-driven pseudo-industrial noise."
+The albums Goat (1991) and Liar (1992) have since been recognized as two of the most significant noise rock albums of the era.

-After a brief run as a recording-only project based in Austin, founding vocalist David Yow, bassist David Wm.
-Sims, and guitarist Duane Denison relocated to Chicago, Illinois, in 1989, where they found kindred spirits in recording engineer Steve Albini and Touch and Go Records.
-With the addition of drummer Mac McNeilly, they began performing live, eventually attracting an international audience with their powerful live show.
-Drummer Jim Kimball replaced McNeilly late in 1996, and was himself replaced by Brendan Murphy two years later, with McNeilly returning to drums for their reunion shows years later.

-Despite releasing a split single with leading alt-rockers Nirvana and signing to Capitol Records, the band failed to find commercial success amid the alternative rock explosion of the 1990s and disbanded in 1999.
-Their reunion tour ten years later garnered positive responses from audiences and critics.
-The band performed another reunion tour in 2017 and 2019.
+Drummer Jim Kimball replaced McNeilly late in 1996 and was himself replaced by Brendan Murphy two years later.
+Despite releasing a split single with leading alt-rockers Nirvana and signing to Capitol Records, the band did not achieve commercial success amid the alternative rock explosion of the 1990s and disbanded in 1999.
+With returning drummer McNeilly, their reunion tour ten years later garnered positive responses from audiences and critics.
+They performed further reunion tours beginning in 2017.

 History

 Formation and Touch & Go years (1987–1994)

 The band began in Austin, Texas, when guitarist Duane Denison asked David Yow, formerly of Scratch Acid, to play bass on some songs he wanted to record.
 Yow suggested that he sing and have former Scratch Acid bassist David Wm.
 Sims play bass instead.
 The resultant group took its name from a common nickname for the basilisk, a type of lizard that can run on water.
 The trio rehearsed several times in Austin with a drum machine.
 Yow and Sims moved to Chicago in 1988, and Denison followed the next year.

 Their first EP, Pure, was recorded by Albini and released by Touch & Go in 1989.
 It is the only record by the band that uses a drum machine.
 Drummer Mac McNeilly, formerly of Phantom 309, was recruited and the band played its first live show on July 1, 1989.
-Albini recorded the band's next four albums – Head, Goat, Liar, and Down.
+Albini recorded the band's next four albums – Head (1990), Goat (1991), Liar (1992), and Down (1994).
 During this era the group also released a live record, Show, and a split single with Nirvana, Puss/Oh, the Guilt.